freohr/yet-another-glog-hack/rules/PlayerRules.md

 To cast a spell, select a number of Magic Dice (MD) you wish to invest, roll them, and add the numbers together.
 Most spells depend on the number of [dice] invested and the [sum] they show.
 If you roll doubles, see the Mishap section.
 If you roll triples, see the Doom section.

 Dice that roll 1-3 return to your casting pool and can be used again that day.
 Dice that roll 4-6 are removed from your casting pool for the day.
 Your spells return at sunrise to last location they were imprisoned, when the octarine light of the sun touches the world and infuses Creation with an extra boost of raw magic.
 Your MD return if you get a good night's sleep.
-If you didn't sleep well, you can Save Int for each MD to have them return to your pool anyway.
+If you didn't sleep well, you can Save with Int for each MD to have them return to your pool anyway.

 #### Spellbooks